 The 'Advanced' tab displays the advanced properties of the element (where they exist).
 You can reset the values of these properties.

-Ribbon Design > Element > Editors > Properties Dialog > General > Advanced Keyboard Shortcuts Alt+Enter > General > Advanced Other Double-click on element : General > Advanced р 1 Click on the data field to the right of the property name.
-2 Depending on the property, either: Type the value in free text Click on the drop-down arrow and select the value from the list, or Click on the button and search for the required value 3 Click on the Apply button.
+Ribbon Design > Element > Editors > Properties Dialog > General > Advanced Keyboard Shortcuts Alt+Enter > General > Advanced Other Double-click on element : General > Advanced

 Set a value for an advanced (or custom) property